-So implicitly, Dr. Lints, where we ended yesterday, is that an idol is something that is not God and something that we cannot imagine living without.
+So implicitly, Dr. Lints, where we ended yesterday is that an idol is something that is not God and something that we cannot imagine living without.
 Is that right?

 And so often significance and safety are the two dilemmas we face with idols in every age.
-How do we gain security and safety in a world which threatens us?
-And it threatens us in different ways.
+How do we gain security and safety in a world that threatens us (and it threatens us in different ways)?
 And how do we gain significance?

-And I think the smart phone, just to use that again as the anecdote, tells us that we are significant if we are connected to enough other people’s lives.
-But what we find is it is being connected to so many different people’s lives, so we actually gain a greater sense of insignificance, and our safety is apparently or allegedly granted here because we are connected with lots of other people.
+And I think the smartphone, just to use that again as the anecdote, tells us that we are significant if we are connected to enough other people’s lives.
+But what we find is that by being connected to so many different people’s lives, we actually gain a greater sense of insignificance, and our safety is apparently or allegedly granted here because we are connected with lots of other people.
 That is our safety net, if you will.
-And when you pull that out, you begin to ask yourself, “How will I be granted security or safety without this?”
+And when you pull that out, you begin to ask yourself, How will I be granted security or safety without this?
 And that is this dynamic of feeling a loss when you take the idol out.

-And that is the key question to ask the teenager or the person that lives on Facebook constantly: “What are the moments in life when you ask hard questions, when you think outside of the ordinary, superficial details of life?”
+And that is the key question to ask the teenager or the person that lives on Facebook constantly: What are the moments in life when you ask hard questions, when you think outside of the ordinary, superficial details of life?
 And it almost for sure is not going to be because of a text message or because of a tweet.